M4A to MP3

 Does converting M4A to MP3 reduce audio quality?

 In practice, no — at 192 kbps VBR the re-encoding is perceptually transparent for speech and most music.
-The only scenario where you would hear a difference is if you are an audiophile doing a controlled blind test at very high volume.
-If your source M4A was already low-quality, the output will match that quality faithfully.
+The only scenario where you would hear a difference is an audiophile-grade controlled blind test.
+If your source M4A was already low-quality (a 64 kbps Voice Memo, say), the output will match that quality faithfully, not magically improve it.

 Why does this need to re-encode?
 Can it just copy the audio?